ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"And surely would he not towards the light itself be compelled to look and to feel pain in his eyes and to flee, turning back towards those objects which he is able to fully see, and knoweth he that these are more clear than the objects which were just pointed out?"
+"And surely would he not be compelled to look towards the light itself and to feel pain in his eyes and to flee, turning back towards those objects which he is able to see in full, the shadows he knows to be more clear than the real objects which were just pointed out to him?"

 Glaukōn